ryan0school/text-analysis/README.md

 - collections module

 Example:
-Same text.
+Sample text.
 It contains punctuations such as commas, periods, and even exclamation marks!
 I have also included CAPITAL LETTERS.
 Running the script with this as the input file would output:

 Total words: 59